 Welcome to our page.
 St Mary's Church is to be found at the heart of Thorpe village in Surrey, located between Egham/Staines and Chertsey.
 St Mary's has a growing congregation who are known for their welcome and hospitality and we look forward to you visiting us soon - all are welcome at St Mary's Church Thorpe!

 We are a growing Church Family with a range of worship and opportunities for community engagement and people of all ages.
 Every Sunday at 8am we have a traditional said Communion Service.
-At 10am is our Sung Parish Eucharist, often led by our excellent Church Choir (who are always looking for volunteers!) or a Cantor.
-For families with younger children we offer a Family Services at 11:30am on the first, third and fifth Sunday's of every month which include songs, prayer time, craft activities and a lot of fun!
+At 10am is our Sung Parish Eucharist, often led by our excellent Church Choir (who are always looking for volunteers!).
+For families with younger children we offer a Family Service at 11:30am on the first and third Sunday's of every month which include songs, prayer time, craft activities and a lot of fun!
 Our weekly group for parents with babies and toddlers is named Noah's Ark and meets in our Rutherwyke Room (behind the Church) on Thursday's from 9am - 11.30am.
-We also run Faith & Fun (a more modern approach to Sunday School/Junior Church) for children aged 4 – 11 years every 2nd & 4th Sunday monthly at 10am (during term-time) and we also have a crèche corner at Church for families to take their toddlers and babies to play during services.
+We also have a crèche corner at Church for families to take their toddlers and babies to play during services.
 Families and Children are very important to us at St Mary's Church and part of our growing Mission to Thorpe, as is our on-going relationship with Thorpe Primary School.
-We also have Communion Services during the week and daily Morning Prayer is said in Church.
-The Church Bells ring the Angelus at 12noon every day.
+We also have Communion Services during the week.

 Thorpe Village is situated just inside the circle of the western part of the M25 and to the west of the M3 and Thorpe Park.
 The Village appears to be an island: a former rural community which has survived the construction of nearby motorways and gravel pit extraction.
 Much of the local surroundings are now a conservation area and of great beauty.